inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1.md

 ### User stories related to the game menu
 These are the current user stories that were created associated with the game menu appearance:
-- as a player I wish that when I start the game, I will see a game menu right away, so that I can decide which board I would like to play.
+- as a player I wish that when I start the game, I will see a game menu right away, so that I can decide which game I would like to play.
 - as a player I wish that when I start the game, a game instruction will appear, so that I can learn the game.
 - as a player I wish that when I start the game, I will have access to game settings right away, so that I can adjust sound, image, appearance, language, etc.